New Releases at the Film Society

 - $8 Members

-New films show all year-round from the Film Society of Lincoln Center.
+From foreign delights to must-see indies and riveting documentaries, some of the best new films show year-round at the Film Society of Lincoln Center.

 One week only!